front-end-foundations/7-ajax-11ty/readme.md

 [Home](/)
 ```

-Note that the img folder in our project doesn't copy to the rendered site.
+Note that the img folder in our project doesn't copy to the rendered site - we only see the alt text.

+## Site Preferences

 Add a `.eleventy.js` file to the top level of the project: